meepymeep/C-Contact-Management-System/README.md

 - Delete a contact
 - Get all contacts

-# I hope this may have slightly helped you!
+# I hope this project may slightly help you!